Accommodation in London

 Viewing a property

 It is a good idea to take someone with you when you go to look at a place.
-It is safer and also less easy for a householder or agent to pressurise you into taking it.
+It is safer and less likely that a householder or agent will pressure you into taking it.
 Two people are also more likely to spot potential problems.

-You should also try to talk to current tenants or other neighbours away from the agent.
+You should also try talking to current tenants or neighbours away from the agent.
 Ask them what the place and area are like, how much the bills are and if there is anything else you need to know.

 For more detailed information about viewing a property, please go to the Private Housing Guide.